 Game Time: 6 PM Eastern

-Richmond rolled to a first round victory at home against North Carolina A&T, 39-10.
+Richmond rolled to a first-round victory at home against North Carolina A&T, 39-10.
 The Spiders had 491 yards of offense, but most importantly held Tarik Cohen to 70 yards on 13 carries and the Aggies to 226 yards of offense.
-Kevin Johnson threw for 315 yards with 1 touchdowns and no picks.
+Kevin Johnson threw for 315 yards with 1 touchdown and no picks.

 North Dakota received a bye after going 9-2 during the regular season.
 Their losses came in the first two weeks on the road against Stony Brook (13-9) and Bowling Green (27-26).
 After that, they defeated South Dakota (47-44 in double overtime), Cal Poly (31-24), and Weber State (27-19) en route to 9 straight wins.

 Both teams look similar in the stat columns: Richmond averages 31.2 points per game compared to 30.1 for UND.
 On defense, the Spiders give up 22.2 points per game while UND allows 21.5.
 The differences are Richmond allows less yardage per game on defense (305.2 to 353.2), posts more yards per game on offense (429.7 to 391.8), and prefers to pass the ball while UND likes to run the ball.